XoopsModules25x/quiz/README.md

 **xQuiz** is a simple module to conduct quizzes using XOOPS .

-**XOOPS Module Archive:** Module in this archive are older modules for XOOPS CMS, and therefore some of them might not work with the latest XOOPS and PHP versions.

-However, please fork them and if you have any improvements and fixes, please share them back with us.
+Fork this module and if you have any improvements and fixes, please share them back with us.

 Visit us on https://xoops.org